plone/training/voltoaddons/01-addon-basics.rst

 - tweak Volto's webpak configuration, load custom Razzle and Webpack plugins
 - even provide a custom theme, just like a regular Volto project does.

-As for implementation, Volto addons are just JS CommonJS packages with an additional feature: they provide helper functions that mutate Volto's configuration registry.
+As for implementation, Volto addons are just plain Javascript packages with an additional feature: they provide helper functions that mutate Volto's configuration registry.
 These are the "addon configuration loaders".
 To make things easy, addons should be distributed as source, non transpiled.
 Their